 - To challenge yourself and your problem solving skills.

 - To demonstrate that you have sufficient mathematical background to enter our programs, especially useful in cases where we may be unfamiliar with an education system and unable to assess an applicant's mathematical background.

 - To be eligible for an entrance scholarship.

 You can access free contest preparation materials, including copies of past contest and solutions, online through the Centre for Education in Mathematics and Computing (CEMC).

 - If you're currently attending an Ontario high school, find out about writing the Euclid Mathematics Contest in your school from one of your mathematics teachers.

-- If you're an Ontario high school mathematics teacher, please visit the Euclid Mathematics Contest website for information about registering your students for the contest.
+- If you're an Ontario high school mathematics teacher, please visit the Centre for Education in Mathematics and Computing (CEMC) for information about registering your students for the contest.